hexatomic/hexatomic.github.io/src/documentation/tooling/index.md

-The documentation software should therefore enable continuous integration of its builds and automated deployment of the documentation representations, either natively, or via the continuous integration system used in the project, or by simply not preventing the application of a CI system to trigger builds and deploys through, e.g., a custom script run on the CI system.
+The documentation software should therefore enable continuous integration of its builds and automated deployment of the documentation representations, either natively, or via the continuous integration system used in the project, or by simply not preventing the application of a CI system, to trigger builds and deploy artifacts through, e.g., a custom script run on the CI system.

 In addition to providing an easy way to produce documentation, automated deployment will also ensure that the user-facing representation of the